chrisalexander/blog/_posts/2010/2010-01-27-internet-marketing-doing-it-right.md

 categories: social
 ---

-Yesterday I briefly wrote about the new [Renault Twingo TV ads](/2261) that had caught my attention because they appealed to my somewhat childish sense of humour.
+Yesterday I briefly wrote about the new Renault Twingo TV ads (#2261) that had caught my attention because they appealed to my somewhat childish sense of humour.

 Fortunately, I was able to embed 2 examples of these ads for you directly in to my blog post, thanks to the [official Renault UK YouTube channel](http://www.youtube.com/user/RenaultUKOfficial).